apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    :reloadable:
    :overridable:

-   Specifies how long (in seconds) Traffic Server remembers that an origin server was unreachable.
+   Specifies how long (in seconds) |TS| remembers that an origin server was unreachable.

 .. ts:cv:: CONFIG proxy.config.http.down_server.abort_threshold INT 10
    :reloadable:
    :overridable:

-   The number of seconds before Traffic Server marks an origin server as unavailable after a client abandons a request because the origin server was too slow in sending the response header.
+   The number of seconds before |TS| marks an origin server as unavailable after a client abandons a request because the origin server was too slow in sending the response header.

 .. ts:cv:: CONFIG proxy.config.http.uncacheable_requests_bypass_parent INT 1
    :reloadable:
    :overridable:

-   When enabled (1), Traffic Server bypasses the parent proxy for a request that is not cacheable.
+   When enabled (1), |TS| bypasses the parent proxy for a request that is not cacheable.

 Congestion Control
 ==================